Statistics Notebook

 print(f"intercept: {intercept:.3f}") # amount when duration = 0

-- Slope: for every additional minute of parking, amount increases by
+- Slope: for each extra minute of parking, the amount goes up by

-slopeunits. - Intercept: the predicted amount when duration is 0 (baseline charge).
+slopeunits. - Intercept: the predicted amount when duration is 0 (the base charge).

-- R² (R-squared): percentage of the variance in amount explained by duration.
-R² = 0.40 means duration explains 40% of the variation; the remaining 60% comes from other factors.
+- R² (R-squared): the share of variance in amount that duration explains.
+R² = 0.40 means duration explains 40%; the other 60% comes from other things.

-- p-value: tests whether the slope is significantly different from 0. p < 0.05 means duration has a statistically significant relationship with amount.
+- p-value: tests whether the slope is different from 0. p < 0.05 means there is a real link between duration and amount.

-For multivariate regression (multiple predictors), use scikit-learn — see Machine Learning Notebook.
+For multivariate regression (several predictors), use scikit-learn — see Machine Learning Notebook.

 A/B Testing

 An A/B test is a controlled experiment that isolates the effect of one change.
-It is the standard method for testing product changes, pricing, UI design, and promotions.
+It is the standard way to test product changes, pricing, UI design, and promotions.

 Workflow